Learning Safety Constraints from Demonstrations with Unknown Rewards

-\paragraph{Learning constraints for driving behavior.} In the domain of autonomous driving, inferring constraints from demonstrations has attracted significant attention due to safety concerns. \citet{rezaee2022not} extend the method by \citet{scobee2019maximum} with a VAE-based gradient descent optimization to learn driving constraints. \citet{liu2022benchmarking} propose a benchmark for constraint inference with known rewards based on the highD dataset, which provides highway driving trajectories~\citep{highDdataset}. \citet{gaurav2022learning} also evaluate their method for learning constraints on the highD dataset.
-However, these approaches, again, assume known reward functions, which is often unrealistic beyond basic highway driving scenarios.
+\paragraph{Learning constraints for driving behavior.} In the domain of autonomous driving, inferring constraints from demonstrations has attracted significant attention due to safety concerns. \citet{rezaee2022not} extend the method by \citet{scobee2019maximum} with a VAE-based gradient descent optimization to learn driving constraints. \citet{liu2022benchmarking} propose a benchmark for constraint learning based on highway driving trajectories, and \citet{gaurav2022learning} evaluate their constraint learning method on a similar dataset.
+However, all these approaches assume fully known reward functions, which is often unrealistic beyond basic highway driving scenarios.

 \paragraph{Bandits \& learning theory.} Our approach draws inspiration from constraint inference in other fields.
-For instance, learning safety constraints has been studied in best-arm identification in linear bandits with known rewards~\citep{lindner2022interactively} and unknown rewards~\citep{camilleri2022active}.
+For instance, learning constraints has been studied in best-arm identification in linear bandits with known rewards~\citep{lindner2022interactively,camilleri2022active}.
 Our problem is also related to one-class classification~\citep[e.g.,][]{khan2014one}, the study of random polytopes~\citep[e.g.,][]{baddeley2007random}, and PAC-learning of convex polytopes~\citep[e.g.,][]{gottlieb2018learning}.
-However, none of these methods are directly applicable to the structure of our problem.
+However, none of these methods directly apply to the structure of our problem.